Parachuting: Traveling with a parachute

 When traveling by plane, parachutes' owners may not want to put their parachute in the baggage hold in order to avoid possible deterioration due to possible incorrect handling by airport operators.
 In such case, a resulting malfunction in a future use of the parachute could be dramatic.

-However, almost all parachutes contain an automatic activation device, thus bringing a parachute to the plane's cabin might cause issues when going through airport security.
+However, almost all parachutes contain an automatic activation device (AAD), thus bringing a parachute to the plane's cabin might cause issues when going through airport security.
 AADs can contain either void or pyrotechnic load, and the rest of the parachute also consists of several very uncommon metallic parts and cables, all of which could trigger scanners of the security screening.

-In order to justify the presence of "suspicious" content inside the parachute (explosive, vacuum, metal pieces, cables).
-Travelers are encouraged to announce that they are traveling with a parachute when they buy their airplane ticket, and to produce those documents when asked by the airport security's staff :
+In order to justify the presence of "suspicious" content inside the parachute (explosive, vacuum, metal pieces, cables), travelers are encouraged to announce that they are traveling with a parachute when they buy their airplane ticket, and to produce the following documents when asked by the airport security's staff: